Paul George committed to playing for Pacers in 2017-18

 “I am a Pacer.
 I am under contract and I intend to play,” he said while sitting in the first base dugout.

-George’s succinct message might satisfy Pacers fans temporarily, though the much larger question still looms: Will he continue to suit up in Indiana beyond 2017-18?
+George’s message may satisfy Pacers fans temporarily, though the much larger question still looms: Will he continue to suit up in Indiana beyond 2017-18?

 If he doesn’t sign the max contract former president of basketball operations Larry Bird has been promising before July 2018, George could become one of the most coveted free agents on the market next summer.